 Scotch bonnet vs. habanero.
 Two close cousins that spice up the upper end of the Scoville scale.
 But how do they compare?
 How often can you find them at a supermarket?
 And how often do you see them in hot sauces and other spicy products?

 We take these two giants of the pepper scale and put them head to head for four rounds to discover their similarities and differences.
 Want to dig deeper?
 Be sure to read our posts that dive even deeper: the scotch bonnet pepper and the habanero pepper.

 The habanero is becoming more prevalent in general supermarkets.
-Whole Foods often carries them.
-The Scotch bonnet on the other hand is a lot harder to find, unless you live in an urban area with Caribbean pockets as it’s a staple of Caribbean cooking.
-In locations like South Florida, you’ll sometimes see Scotch bonnets carried while there’s not a habanero in sight.
+The scotch bonnet, on the other hand, is a lot harder to find, unless you live in an urban area with Caribbean pockets as it’s a staple of Caribbean cooking.
+In locations like South Florida, you’ll sometimes see scotch bonnets carried while there’s not a habanero in sight.
 Still, if they are going to carry anything this spicy, most supermarkets will carry the better-known habanero.

-You aren’t going to find two peppers on the Scoville scale with as much similarity as the Scotch bonnet and the habanero.
+You aren’t going to find two peppers on the Scoville scale with as much similarity as the scotch bonnet and the habanero.
 These are close cousins with similar heat and similar flavors.
-The differences do lie in availability, with the habanero typically edging out Scotch bonnet in both fresh pepper availability and total products on the store shelves.
-If you have a recipe calling for Scotch bonnet and there’s none available near you, a habanero works quite well as a Scotch bonnet substitute.
-But don’t overlook the Scotch bonnet on the pepper scale.
+The differences do lie in availability, with the habanero typically edging out scotch bonnet in both fresh pepper availability and total products on the store shelves.
+If you have a recipe calling for a scotch bonnet and there’s none available near you, a habanero works quite well as a scotch bonnet substitute.
+But don’t overlook the scotch bonnet on the pepper scale.
 It’s increased sweetness makes it something unique, and the tropical hot sauces and salsas made from it are some of the tastiest around.